aoles/shinyURL/README.md

 ## Use

-1. Add to 'server.R'
+1. Add to 'server.R' the following lines:

         library('shinyURL')

-    and inside the `shinyServer` function the following line
+    and inside the `shinyServer` function a call to

         shinyURL(session)